This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 How is thoracic disc herniation diagnosed?

-Your caregiver will ask you about your symptoms and any health problems you may have.
+Your healthcare provider will ask you about your symptoms and any health problems you may have.
 Tell him if you have had any recent injuries.
 He may look at your spine and feel for any abnormal areas.
 Tell him if any area on your spine is painful when touched.
-Your caregiver may do tests to check the movement and feeling in your legs.
+Your healthcare provider may do tests to check the movement and feeling in your legs.
 You may also need any of the following:

 - An x-ray, MRI, or CT scan may show a bulging disc or abnormal areas of your spine.
 You may be given contrast liquid to help the bulging disc or spine show up better in the pictures.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 - Myelography is an x-ray of your spinal cord.
 Dye will be injected into the area around your spinal cord before the pictures are taken.